 Cafe 2825 is popular with families having older children, with small groups of six or less, and with older couples celebrating a romantic occasion.

 Please be advised not to park in the lot right next to the restaurant on Atlantic Avenue.
 Signs clearly say you will be towed.

-There is a parking lot on the side street.
-Valet parking is available on Brighton Avenue Friday and Saturday nights.
+There is a free self parking lot on Brighton Ave a short walk from the cafe (1/2 block).
+Valet parking is available at the back of the restaurant on Brighton Avenue